An Overview of the Florida Wrongful Death Statute

 - Intentional criminal actions.

 A party may file a Florida wrongful death lawsuit whenever a person’s negligence or wrongful act results in another person’s death.
+No matter what type of injury accident led to the death of your loved one, you may have a valid claim.

 FLORIDA WRONGFUL DEATH STATUTE FAQ